Our State Officers

 2015-2017 Jamie Bolduc - Music Teacher, Ellis School, Fremont, NH

 2017-2019 Krystal Morin - Music Teacher, ConVal Regional High School - Peterborough, NH

 2019-2021 Will Gunn - Music Teacher, Plymouth Regional High School

 2021-2022 Alex Favazza, Director of Choral Activities, University of New Hampshire

 Special thanks to Christina Prucha at ACDA National Headquarters for researching the Archives to compile this list. - ed.

 Founded in 1959, the American Choral Directors Association (ACDA) is a nonprofit music-education organization whose central purpose is to promote excellence in choral music through performance, composition, publication, research, and teaching.
 In addition, ACDA strives through arts advocacy to elevate choral music's position in American society.
 NHACDA was founded in 1963 and has had a rich history in NH choral music.

-In 2013 New Hampshire ACDA will celebrate its 50th Anniversary.
-As the Board moves ahead and unveils this new website as well as the NH ACDA Community on www.ChoralNet.org, we hope that members will help build an organization that will be a benefit and resource that will continue to be a valuable resource for the Granite State, and through the world wide web, the world.
+In 2013, New Hampshire ACDA celebrated its 50th Anniversary.
+The board hopes that members will help build an organization that will continue to be a valuable resource for the Granite State.